Rhetos/Impersonation/Readme.md

 1. Add 'Rhetos.Impersonation' NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery:
 2. Extend Rhetos services configuration (at `services.AddRhetos`) with the impersonation service: `.AddImpersonation()`
+3. Extend the endpoints with new routes: `endpoints.MapRhetosImperosnation`

 Impersonation plugin adds the following security claims: